thesibaram/-turtle-race-game/README.md

 ---

 ## 🌱 Concepts Covered
--Python Turtle graphics
+- Python Turtle graphics
--Loops, randomization, and user input
+- Loops, randomization, and user input
--Modular coding & clean file structure
+- Modular coding & clean file structure
--Fun beginner project for Python learners
+- Fun beginner project for Python learners

+---

+## 📜 License
+This project is licensed under the MIT License - see LICENSE for details.